LordBotham-262/E-Commerce_Server/README.md

 ## Goal

 Goal of the repo was to work as a backend server for the Flutter App.
-Initially the Backend used MySql as the database.Now the BackEnd server is forked into two different servers , MongoDB and MySQL.
+Initially the Backend used MySql as the database.
+Now the BackEnd server is segregated into two different servers , MongoDB and MySQL.
 Please find code for concerned database in respective Branch.
+User can use any one branch for development as both of them are standalone servers.

 ## TO DO

 - [x] create API for products,productTypes and cartItems
 - [x] authentication added and checkAuth middleware added to critical API
 - [x] segregate Controllers
-- [x] cartItem count API/Logic pending
+- [x] cartItem count API/Logic
 - [ ] Reset password APIs/Logic
 - [x] support to add & delete variants as well as products
-- [ ] adding user Roles
+- [x] adding user Roles
-- [x] Order table with APIs
+- [x] Order collection with APIs
+- [ ] separate buyer and seller logic